I am delighted to announce a

 After Lucifer, came The Marigold Chain .
 I should mention that the version currently available, is not the 1983 original.
 It was an early work and changes were needed so I used the opportunity to make them.

 Next came A Splendid Defiance – the first of my Civil War novels and possibly, still, the one dearest to my heart.
-I love the seventeenth century and Banbury made the perfect backdrop – a town full of Puritans and a castle held for four years and through an epic fourteen-week siege by the Cavaliers.
+Banbury made the perfect backdrop – a town full of Puritans and a castle held by the Cavaliers for four years and through an epic fourteen-week siege.
 It was a wonderful opportunity to tell the true story of just one English castle and the real men who defended it.

 Inevitably, Defiance led to further novels set in the same period.

 My Roundheads & Cavaliers series:- The Black Madonna, Garland of Straw, The King’s Falcon and Lords of Misrule.